-Residents Life is all about fostering community, growth, and leadership on campus.
-Positions include Resident Assistants, Ministry Partners, and Assistant Resident Directors.
+Residence Life is all about fostering community, growth, and leadership on campus.
+Positions include Resident Assistants, Assistant Resident Directors, Ministry Partners, and Senior Ministry Partners.
 They have an opportunity to engage and help students connect both in their individual halls and the campus as a whole.

 Student Government represents the student body at UNW.
 Roles of Student Government include Student Body President, Vice President, Business Director, Communications Director, and eight Student Senators.
 These positions serve as the primary representative of the student body to the UNW's Board of Trustees, President, faculty, staff, and alumni.